Hhro/solitary_gourmet/README.md

 # Solitary gourmet

-It's my own CTF write up repository that includes some of my opinions. <u>Every assessments about CTFs and challenges are just my opinion</u>.
+It's CTF write-up repository that includes some of my opinions.
+Every assessment of CTFs and challenges are just my opinion.
 You could think it's more difficult or more worthy than my assessment.

 For now, every write-ups are written with Korean.

+---

+## Solving priority

+Though the ultimate goal of this project is solving all pwn/rev/web challenges from CTF, there is a definite time limit, since it's on my own.
+Hence, I consider a priority rule to achieve efficiency in this project.

+Here is priority rule:

+1. now running

+2. high weight CTF(based on CTFtime)

+3. interesting topic

+4. low solves count

 ---